 No sooner had I sat down than I noticed a priest with a shock of white hair preparing to deliver mass.
 I felt a little annoyed that my quiet space was to be disturbed.
 Then I noticed that he had running shoes on — just as Father John had had — and I thought: do all of these priests wear running shoes to service?
 Then I noticed, it was Father John.
 Here he was in St. Francis’ Basilica about to deliver mass!

 I looked around and noted that it was a very small group of people in the chapel, perhaps less than 10.
 I started to feel kind of sad for Father John — you give a mass in St. Francis’ Basilica and no one comes?
 When it came time for the communion, I had no hesitation.
-I wanted to maximum the number of people in the line.
+I wanted to maximize the number of people in the line.
 I wanted Father John to see that I was there.
 I wanted to bask in this moment with him.